In this tutorial, I’m going to teach you how to FAST and EASY Way To Cut Out Tree In Photoshop

 Okay, let’s get back to the main topic.
 Click on the channels.
 You can see the three channels, Red, Green, and Blue.

 Click on this blue channel.
 What you need to do is look at the channel that has the most contrast between the foreground and background.
 In this case, the blue channel.
-The sky is brighter and tree is dark.
-So all the relevant information the blue pixels are almost completely while this is what Blend If (FAST and EASY Powerful Methods To Cut Out Trees In Photoshop) was using.
+The sky is brighter and the tree is dark.
+So all the relevant information the blue pixels are almost complete while this is what Blend If (FAST and EASY Powerful Methods To Cut Out Trees In Photoshop) was using.
 So, we were simply telling Blend If to use this as a reference for us to create the mask.
 So, it might be a bit more clear now that you see the channel but anyway.
 Select the blue channel, click and drag it into the new channel icon to duplicate this blue channel.

 What you need to do now is make solid black and solid white.
 There’s a lot of ways of doing that.
 So, I’m going to show you several ways, and you use a technique that better works for your image.
 So, you can go to image, adjustment, and levels.
 Just make the darker pixels darker by dragging the black point to the right.
 And make the brighter pixels brighter by dragging the white point to the left and press okay.

 Another thing that you can do is simply make a selection out of things that should be a solid color.
 Black is my foreground color.
 So I can press Alt and Backspace to fill with that color.
 You could also use the Apply Image command.
-So, you can go to Image and apply image.
+So, you can go to Image and apply the image.

 You can use the blue copied channel.
 Which is selected by default, and apply it to itself using a blending mode.
-In this case, screen is selected or you can select Multiply.
+In this case, a screen is selected or you can select Multiply.